beginning of content

 Can sciatica be prevented?

-You can lower your risk of sciatica by protecting your back, for example, by:
+You can lower your risk of sciatica by protecting your back.
+Here are tips that may help you:

 Resources and support